fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 About 95% percent believe they are self-aware.
 Actually, it's more like 10-15% ([source][ted]).
 > That means that _on a good day_, eighty percent of us are lying to ourselves,
-> about _wether we are lying to ourselves_.
+> about _weather we are lying to ourselves_.
 That's pretty scary!
 > - Tasha Eurich